LiviuMinzatu/formazione_sou_k8s/Track 2/step4/README.md

-# Setup ambiente Ubuntu Jenkins + Kubernetes
+# Ubuntu Environment Setup: Jenkins + Kubernetes

 ## Vagrant

-Macchina virtuale basata su Ubuntu, configurata con:
+A virtual machine based on Ubuntu, configured with:

-- **Port forwarding** sulla porta `8080`
+- **Port forwarding** on port `8080`
-- **IP privato** assegnato: `192.168.56.11`
+- **Private IP** assigned: `192.168.56.11`

-Il **task principale** consiste nell'avvio del playbook `main.yml`.
+The **main task** is to run the `main.yml` playbook.

-## Azioni principali del playbook main.yml
+## Main Actions of the `main.yml` Playbook

-- Docker (per containerizzazione)
+- Docker (for containerization)
-- Helm (package manager per Kubernetes)
+- Helm (package manager for Kubernetes)
-- Jenkins (server CI/CD)
+- Jenkins (CI/CD server)
 - Kind (Kubernetes IN Docker)
-- kubectl (CLI per Kubernetes)
+- kubectl (Kubernetes CLI)
-- Configurazione di Jenkins per interagire con Kubernetes (Kind)
+- Jenkins configuration to interact with Kubernetes (Kind)

 ---

-## Componenti installati
+## Installed Components

 ### Docker

-Installa e configura Docker, il motore per i container.
+Installs and configures Docker, the container engine.

-Cosa fa:
+What it does:
-- Aggiunge il repository ufficiale di Docker
+- Adds the official Docker repository
-- Installa `docker-ce`, `docker-ce-cli`, `containerd.io`
+- Installs `docker-ce`, `docker-ce-cli`, `containerd.io`
-- Abilita e avvia il servizio Docker
+- Enables and starts the Docker service

 ### Helm

-Installa Helm, un gestore di pacchetti per Kubernetes.
+Installs Helm, a package manager for Kubernetes.

-Cosa fa:
+What it does:
-- Aggiunge il repository e la chiave GPG di Helm
+- Adds the Helm repository and GPG key
-- Installa Helm
+- Installs Helm
-- Verifica l'installazione (`helm version`)
+- Verifies the installation (`helm version`)

 ### Jenkins

-Installa e configura Jenkins, uno strumento CI/CD.
+Installs and configures Jenkins, a CI/CD tool.

-Cosa fa:
+What it does:
-- Installa Java (necessario per Jenkins)
+- Installs Java (required by Jenkins)
-- Aggiunge repository e chiave GPG
+- Adds the Jenkins repository and GPG key
-- Installa Jenkins
+- Installs Jenkins
-- Avvia e abilita Jenkins
+- Starts and enables the Jenkins service
-- Attende che Jenkins sia attivo sulla porta 8080
+- Waits for Jenkins to become available on port 8080
-- Stampa la password iniziale per la configurazione via web
+- Prints the initial password for web-based setup

 ### Kind (Kubernetes IN Docker)

-Installa Kind per creare un cluster Kubernetes locale.
+Installs Kind to create a local Kubernetes cluster.

-Cosa fa:
+What it does:
-- Verifica che Docker sia installato
+- Checks if Docker is installed
-- Scarica e installa il binario di Kind
+- Downloads and installs the Kind binary
-- Verifica che `kind` funzioni correttamente
+- Verifies that `kind` is working properly

 ### kubectl

-Installa kubectl, la CLI ufficiale di Kubernetes.
+Installs `kubectl`, the official Kubernetes CLI.

-Cosa fa:
+What it does:
-- Recupera l’ultima versione stabile da Kubernetes API
+- Fetches the latest stable version from the Kubernetes API
-- Scarica e installa `kubectl`
+- Downloads and installs `kubectl`
-- Verifica l’installazione (`kubectl version --client`)
+- Verifies the installation (`kubectl version --client`)

 ---

-## Configurazione Jenkins per Kubernetes (Kind)
+## Jenkins Configuration for Kubernetes (Kind)

-Configura Jenkins per poter interagire con il cluster Kind:
+Configures Jenkins to interact with the Kind cluster:

-Cosa fa:
+What it does:
-1. Aggiunge `vagrant` e `jenkins` al gruppo `docker`
+1. Adds `vagrant` and `jenkins` users to the `docker` group
-2. Riavvia Jenkins
+2. Restarts Jenkins
-3. Verifica se esiste un cluster chiamato `jenkins-cluster`
+3. Checks if a cluster named `jenkins-cluster` exists
-4. Se non esiste, lo crea
+4. If not, creates it
-5. Estrae il kubeconfig da Kind
+5. Extracts the kubeconfig from Kind
-6. Imposta i permessi corretti su kubeconfig
+6. Sets correct permissions on the kubeconfig
-7. Copia il kubeconfig nella home di Jenkins (`/var/lib/jenkins/.kube/config`)
+7. Copies the kubeconfig to Jenkins' home directory (`/var/lib/jenkins/.kube/config`)
-8. Verifica che Jenkins possa usare `kubectl` per accedere al cluster
+8. Verifies that Jenkins can use `kubectl` to access the cluster

 ---

-## Risultato finale
+## Final Result

-Alla fine dell'esecuzione del playbook, si avrà:
+After the playbook execution, you will have:

-- Un ambiente CI/CD completo funzionante in locale
+- A fully functional local CI/CD environment
-- Jenkins collegato a un cluster Kubernetes
+- Jenkins connected to a Kubernetes cluster
-- Tutti i tool principali installati e configurati (Docker, kubectl, Helm, Kind)
+- All essential tools installed and configured (Docker, kubectl, Helm, Kind)
-- Pronto per sviluppare pipeline CI/CD su Kubernetes
+- Ready to develop CI/CD pipelines on Kubernetes

 ---

-## Requisiti
+## Requirements

 - Ubuntu 22.04
-- Utente con privilegi sudo
+- User with sudo privileges
-- Ansible installato sul sistema di controllo, in questo caso MacOS
+- Ansible installed on the control system (in this case, macOS)

 ---

-## Cartella pipelineUtili
+## `pipelineUtili` Folder

-### controlloFunzionamento.txt
+### `controlloFunzionamento.txt`

-Questo file contiene una pipeline pronta all'uso che verifica il corretto funzionamento di `kubectl` e `helm`.
+This file contains a ready-to-use pipeline that checks the proper functioning of `kubectl` and `helm`.

-### avvioConHelm.txt
+### `avvioConHelm.txt`

-Questo file contiene una pipeline che esegue specifiche azioni previste dallo step di avvio con `helm`.
+This file contains a pipeline that performs specific actions related to the Helm startup step.